CONSERVATION CORPS 18+

 Where we work: Like most other RMYC crews, our Fire Crew completes saw projects throughout Northwest Colorado.
 Most of these projects are in the front country and accessible by road.

-Daily Life: Fire Crew members are part of RMYC’s 24/7 program model.
-You will be sleeping in your tent every night and working, cooking, and hanging with the crew most of the time.
+Daily Life: Fire Crew members will be operating on a hitch model for the Summer and Fall seasons.
+You will be sleeping in your tent every night and working, cooking, and hanging with the crew during the service week, and some weekends.
 Please note that members must bring their own personal tent, sleeping pad, sleeping bag, backpack etc… RMYC provides all supplies for project work and group camp set up.

-What to Expect: RMYC sends the Fire Crew to S-212 Chainsaw Safety Training as well as the S-130 and S-190 Wildland Fire certification courses.
-Members will also have to pass a field practical and the stamina test (often known as the “pack test”).
+What to Expect: RMYC provides the Fire Crew an S-212 Chainsaw Safety Training as well as the materials for S-130 and S-190 Wildland Fire certification.
+Fire Crew Members will also have to pass a field practical and the stamina test (often known as the “pack test”).
 The Pack Test is a 3 mile walk with a 45-lb backpack done within 45 minutes.
 Upon completion, members will earn their Incident Qualification Card, commonly known as Red Card, which qualifies members to respond to incidents, including wildland fire fighting.

-During project work, members can expect to be running a chainsaw or swamping for their saw partner.
+During project work, members can expect to be running a chainsaw, swamping, or piling cut materials.
 Our saw crew members get lots of chainsaw experience, which is a valuable skill if pursuing a career in public land management.
 As is true of all RMYC crews, safety is the number one priority for our Fire Crew while in the field.
 RMYC provides all necessary PPE for our members and time is given every day to clean and maintain chainsaws.

 When we work: The Wildland Fire Chainsaw Crew generally runs from late May to the middle of October depending on project work and weather.
 Because of the advanced level of training that members go through, RMYC prefers to hire Fire Members that can commit through the summer and fall seasons.